sparksammy/GEMS-NT/README.md

 *NOTE: Make sure you have Visual Studio closed while installing Cosmos!*

-Then go to Debug build settings, change build to ISO, then goto Cosmos (new), and finally then disable Debuging.
+After installed, go to Debug build settings, change build to ISO, then goto Cosmos (new), and finally then disable Debuging.

-Then just build it and enjoy.
+When that's done, just build it and enjoy.